I've been charged, what next? Did this advice help? Let us know please so we can improve ↓

 - First, contact the company listed on your bill.
 The company providing the service should be able to explain the charges and stop any unwanted charges.
 Our Service checker will give you contact details for the service provider.

-If you can’t find the details of the service provider in the first instance, contact your Mobile Network Operator to ask about the charge.
-They will be able to provide more information about why you were billed and what the charge was for.
-They can also advise on stopping future charges if you do not wish to continue to be billed.
+- If you can’t find the contact details of the company in our Service checker, contact your network operator (e.g. Vodafone, EE, BT, Talk Talk) to ask about the charge.
+They will be able to provide more information about what the charge was for.
+They can also advise on stopping future charges if you do not wish to be charged again.

 Please note we are a regulator, not a refunds service or ombudsman.
-We aren't here to take up individual cases or pursue refunds.
-We look at issues at a market-wide level.
+We aren't here to take up individual cases or give or get you a refund.
+We look at issues across the market.
 Your information and experience can help us to resolve problems in the phone-paid services market.